Tobi-Tob/CityLearnTransformer/docs/submission.md

 ## Where to write my code?

-Please refer [How to write your own agent?](../readme.md#how-to-write-your-own-agent) section in the [readme.md](../readme.md)
+Please refer to [How to write your own agent?](../readme.md#how-to-write-your-own-agent) and [How to write your own reward function?](../readme.md#how-to-write-your-own-reward-function) sections in the [readme.md](../readme.md)

-Once done, you can specify the agent you want to run in `agents/user_agent.py`
+Once done, you can specify the agent you want to run in `agents/user_agent.py` and reward function in `rewards/get_reward.py`.

 ## Setting up SSH keys